HPAI-BSC/TuRTLe/README.md

 1. Copy the `turtle/tasks/template/new_task.py` into `turtle/tasks/` and rename it to the name of your benchmark `<benchmark_name>.py`.
 3. Complete all the TODO comments in the template file.
 3. Define a configuration file named `turtle/configs/<benchmark_name>.yml` and list the models you want to evaluate along with their required parameters.

-# How to contribute 🤝

-Any contribution is more than welcome!
-If you've found a bug or have an idea for an improvement, don't hesitate to open an issue using our [issue template]().
-We also encourage people to do pull requests with new benchmarks of any task relevant for chip design.

-# License ⚖️

 # Citation 📖